-Frogs might not bother you but if you still want your swimming pool work fine, check our recommendations on how to repel them:
+Frogs might not bother you, but if you still want your swimming pool to work fine, check our recommendations on how to repel them:

-- Drain the water: well, it’s not okay for you to drain the water every night but if you have a higher population of the frogs in your garden, you should think about it.
-No water source means no frogs, no mosquitoes, no flies.
+- Drain the water: well, it’s not okay for you to drain the water every night, but if you have a higher population of frogs in your garden, you should think about it.
+No water source means no frogs, no mosquitoes, and no flies.

 - Cover the swimming pool: make sure you cover the pool every night.
 This might help to some extent.
 It’s very important not allowing them to enter the pool!